-There were systems in place for the training and development of the staff team.
+The provider had systems in place for the training and development of the staff team.
 From a review of a sample of training records, the staff team had up-to-date training in areas including fire safety, manual handling and safeguarding.
-This meant that the staff team had the skills and knowledge to support the needs of the residents.
+This meant that the staff team had the skills and knowledge to support the needs of the service users.